 Ibotta, Inc. (IBTA) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., June 11, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Ibotta, Inc. ("Ibotta" or the "Company") (NYSE: IBTA ).
+LOS ANGELES, June 12, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cru announces that investors with losses related to Ibotta, Inc. ("Ibotta" or the "Company") (NYSE: IBTA ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN IBOTTA, INC. (IBTA), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JUNE 16, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?